Manfred Selchow

-Manfred Selchow (born October 2, 1936 in Varbelow, East Pomerania, Germany) is a jazz authority and author.
+Manfred Selchow (October 2, 1936, in Varbelow, East Pomerania – November 5, 2023, in Westoverledingen, Germany) was a jazz authority and author.

 Biography

 His father, a school teacher, did not return from the war.
 In 1945, his mother and two siblings, fled from the Red Army and ended up in Berlin, where he went to school and spent his entire youth.
 During his school days, he started playing the violin and piano becoming good enough to earn a free three year scholarship to the Berlin Conservatory.
 During that time, he "lost interest" in practicing the violin and concentrated on the piano, trying to play Jazz.
 Not an easy task, playing "by ear", without any money to buy written arrangements or sheet music.
 Selchow's playing was good enough for a student band but, having listened to the piano 'Greats', he soon realised that he would never reach their level.
 While others continued to perform, he stopped playing in public.

 In 1958, Selchow began studying at the University of Braunschweig, to become a teacher as well.
 In 1961 he began working as a teacher and retired being a principal in 1995.

-Selchow is married and has four married children.
-He has five grandchildren and as of 2019 four great grandchildren.
+Selchow was married and had four married children.
+He had five grandchildren and as of 2019 four great grandchildren.

 His passion for jazz started in Berlin at the age of 12, where he and his friend often got together, to listen to the few, old 78 shellac records they owned.
 It was during those years that many of the great Jazz musicians came to Berlin.
 Selchow would rarely miss an opportunity to see one of the greats, like Roy Eldridge, Buck Clayton, Bill Harris, Lester Young, Flip Phillips, Illinois Jacquet, Oscar Peterson, Ray Brown, Gene Krupa, Louie Bellson and others with "Jazz at the Philharmonic".